Philippe Bouchet

 Bouchet published Taxonomy of the Gastropoda with the malacologist Jean-Pierre Rocroi in 2005, which laid out a new taxonomy of Gastropod molluscs.

-He has named over 500 new taxa of mollusks, and numerous taxa have been named in his honor.
+He has named over 500 new taxa of mollusks, with numerous others being named in his honor.

 Professional achievements

-Bouchet is a senior professor at the Muséum National d'Histoire Naturelle in Paris, and is head of the Malacology laboratory and the Taxonomy Collections Unit there.
+Bouchet is a senior professor at the Muséum National d'Histoire Naturelle in Paris and is head of the Malacology laboratory and the Taxonomy Collections Unit there.
 He is also one of the Commissioners of the International Commission on Zoological Nomenclature and has been a member of the ICZN since 1990.

 Philippe Bouchet is co-editor of several volumes in the Tropical Deep-Sea Benthos series.

 In 2005, Bouchet was the senior author (editor) (with Jean-Pierre Rocroi) of a taxonomy of the Gastropoda, published in a paper entitled "Classification and Nomenclator of Gastropod Families" published in the journal Malacologia.

 Bouchet is the head of the 2004 Panglao Marine Biodiversity Project.